The Victorian alcohol and drug services currently operate under a mixed-funding model:

 Alcohol and other drugs outputs and outcomes

 Funded organisations should use the Funded Agency Channel to determine their targets for alcohol and other drug services, and note that these represent the minimum deliverables expected for the funding provided.
 Funded organisations may consequently report higher levels of service delivery.
-Health services' Statements of Priorities include drug services activity targets for successful courses of treatment for both residential and community-based services.
+Health services' Statements of Priorities include drug services activity targets for successful courses of treatment for community-based services.

 Please see Part 3 of the Alcohol and other drugs program guidelines for more information about quality reporting and performance management.